HarunMbaabu/HarunMbaabu/README.md

 ### Hi there 👋

 My Name is Harun Mbaabu Mwenda.
-I am Software Engineer,Data Scientist & DevRel Enginner.
+I am Software Engineer, Data Scientist & DevRel Engineer.
 I combine my knowledge of software and data science to build data driven products that can solve problems.

 **Strong Languages**: JavaScript, Python and c++